Lwówek Śląski

+Founded in the 13th century, it was granted town rights in 1217, which became a model of municipal rights for a number of towns in southern Poland, including Cieszyn and Oświęcim, and from 1281 to 1286 it was a local Ducal seat of the Piast dynasty.
+Its prosperity came from the exploitation of gold and silver deposits, and after their depletion it was a center for cloth and linen making.
+Lwówek has also been a brewing center since the 13th century.

+Lwówek Śląski is called the Agate Capital of Poland, and hosts the annual Lwówek Agate Summer, the largest mineralogical event in Poland.

 History

+Middle Ages

 The vicinity of present-day Lwówek Śląski, densely wooded and located on the inner side of the unsettled Silesian Przesieka within the medieval Kingdom of Poland was gradually cleared and populated by German peasants in the first half of the 13th century during the Ostsiedlung.
 The town was founded by Duke of Poland Henry the Bearded who designated it for an administrative centre in a previously uninhabited, borderline Polish–Lusatian territory.
 In 1209 Henry granted it important privileges, such as rights to brew, mill, fish, and hunt within a mile from settlement.
 German colonists expanded upon the preexisting settlement and in 1217 it was granted town rights by Henry the Bearded, as one of the first cities in Poland (Opole and Racibórz received town rights that same year, earlier only Złotoryja); its style of governance was duplicated by other local towns, such as Bolesławiec, as Löwenberg Rights or Lwówek Śląski Rights.
 In 1243 Duke Bolesław II Rogatka organized the first knight tournament in Poland in the town.
 The dukes then constructed a castle, documented for the first time in 1248.
 In the 13th century Franciscans and Knights Hospitaller settled in the town.
 As a result of the fragmentation of Poland, it was part of the Duchy of Legnica from 1248, the Duchy of Jawor from 1274, from 1278 to 1286 it was the capital of an eponymous duchy under its only duke Bernard the Lightsome, who took the title of a Duke of Silesia and Lord of Lwówek, and afterwards it was again part of the Duchy of Jawor, which was soon included in the larger Duchy of Świdnica-Jawor, part of which it remained until its dissolution in 1392.
 In 1327 the town received the right to mint its own coin from Duke Henry I of Jawor, before Wrocław.
 In 1329 it was one of the largest cities in Silesia.
 In the 13th and 14th centuries distinctive landmarks of Lwówek were built, including the defensive walls with the Lubańska and Bolesławiecka towers, the town hall (later expanded) and the Gothic churches of St. Mary and of St. Francis.